dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 1. Create a GitHub Issue to track the new contribution.

-2. Fork the dtcenter/METplus repository.
+2. Fork the *dtcenter/METplus* repository.

-3. Clone the fork to local repository.
+3. Clone the fork to the local repository.

 4. Set upstream remote (to assist in keeping upstream and local repositories synchronized).